Chris Wright: Secretary of Energy

 On November 15, 2024, the Financial Times reported that Wright was the most likely candidate for United States Secretary of Energy in Donald Trump's second presidency.
 He had donated $228,390 to Trump's joint fundraising committee in 2024.
 Republican senator John Barrasso praised Wright as an "energy innovator."
-He received several endorsements from Trump allies including American Energy Alliance president Thomas Pyle and Continental Resources chairman Harold Hamm.
+He received several endorsements from Trump allies and oil-industry interests, including American Energy Alliance president Thomas Pyle and Continental Resources chairman Harold Hamm.
+The Union of Concerned Scientists said Wright "deliberately misrepresents climate data and research."

 On November 16, 2024, President-elect Donald Trump announced his nomination of Wright to serve as U.S. secretary of energy as well as a member of the National Energy Council following confirmation by the Senate.
 The United States Senate Committee on Energy and Natural Resources voted 15–6 in favor of Wright's nomination on January 23, and the U.S. Senate confirmed Wright in a 59–38 vote on February 3, 2025; he was sworn in later the same day.

 As secretary of energy, Wright has supported the rollback of measures to combat climate change and overseen the crafting of a U.S. Department of Energy (DOE) report questioning mainstream climate science.
 In an interview with Kimberley Strassel, Wright said that "too little" atmospheric carbon dioxide is a "bigger risk" than rising CO2 levels.
-He falsely claimed that climate change is not impacting extreme weather events.
+He argued that climate change is not impacting extreme weather events, contradicting the scientific consensus on the issue.
 Wright's statements and the DOE report have been widely condemned by the scientific community for misrepresentations and cherry-picked data.